The good news is that most families do not pay the full sticker price for college.

 The bad news is that many colleges do not make it easy for you figure out – in advance – the discounted price you will pay upon admission.

 Grants and scholarships are the best kind of financial aid because they reduce the price.
+They are discounts.
 Other types of financial aid such as student loans and work-study are useful resources that help you pay your share; but they do not reduce the price.

 Don’t assume that you won’t be eligible for school awarded need-based grants.

-Now that the sticker price of some private colleges is more than 70K, many higher income families are qualifying for significant need-based discounts.
+Now that the sticker price of some private colleges is more than 70K, even high-income families are qualifying for significant need-based discounts.

-For example, a family of four with an income of 150K and a net worth of 150K will qualify for a school awarded need-based discount of approximately 40k at some private colleges and universities.
+For example, a family of four with an income of 150K and a net worth of 150K will qualify for school awarded need-based discounts of approximately 40k at some private colleges and universities.

 According to the most 2016 Tuition Discounting Study published by the National Association of College and University Business Officers, 60% of school awarded grants and scholarships were awarded without regard to family financial need.